 Simple Canning Food Guide for Beginners

 So how do you start canning at home?
-You’ll need a few simple supplies will help you to get started.
+You’ll need a few simple supplies that will help you to get started.

 They also need to be “true canning jars.
-Years ago, people would often re-use commercial grade glass jars such as mayonnaise, peanut-butter, pickle jars.
-Unfortunately, these jars are not designed for canning and not safe to be used.
+Years ago, people would often re-use commercial grade glass jars such as mayonnaise, peanut butter, and pickle jars.
+Unfortunately, these jars are not designed for home canning and are not safe to be used as such.

-Proper canning jars have gone through a “heat process” in order to be safe for long-term storage and against breaking.
 The rim on a canning jar is also thicker to provide a good seal area.
-Commercial jars rims are thin don’t allow enough room for lids to seal properly.
+Most commercial jar rims are thin and don’t allow enough room for lids to seal properly.

 I know what you’re thinking, your grandma used commercial jars so why can’t you?
 My granny did too.

 I’ll be honest, when I first started canning and preserving food, I thought the same way.
 After attending classes and getting an education on canning and food safety, I’ve changed my mind.
 A great place to learn more about canning food safety is on the National Center For Home Food Preservation site.

-Make Sure You are Using a True Canning Jar
+Make Sure You Are Using True Canning Jars

 In recent years, Mason jars for “decorative purposes” have begun to show on the market.
-These jars are not safe for canning.
+These are not safe for canning.
 Make sure the jars you are using are intended for home canning.

-Lids can be purchased in a couple different versions.
+Lids can be purchased in a couple of different versions.
 One-piece and two-piece.
-Only the two-piece has been approved for canning food for a long shelf-life.
+Only the two-piece have been approved for canning food for a long shelf-life.

-I often get the question Q).
-“Can I use one piece canning lids for canning?”
-A) No. Once piece lids are not designed nor approved for canning food or long-term food storage.
-They are more specifically for hot-fill-hold purposes in a very well controlled situation.
+I get this question often: Q).
+“Can I use one-piece canning lids for canning?”
+And the answer is – No. Once-piece lids are not designed nor approved for canning food or long-term food storage.
+They are more specifically for hot-fill-hold purposes in a very well-controlled situation.